project-oak/tink-rust/README.md

 ### JSON Output

-Tink supports the encoding of `Keyset` and `EncryptedKeyset` types as JSON when the `json` feature of the `tink` crate is enabled, with the following conventions:
+Tink supports the encoding of `Keyset` and `EncryptedKeyset` types as JSON when the `json` feature of the `tink-core` crate is enabled, with the following conventions:

 - Values of type `bytes` are serialized to base64-encoded strings (standard encoding).
 - Enum values are serialized as capitalized strings (e.g. `"ASYMMETRIC_PRIVATE"`).

-The `tink::keyset::json_io` module includes `serde` serialization code which matches these conventions, and the [prost-build](https://crates.io/crates/prost-build) invocation that creates the Rust protobuf message definitions includes a collection of extra options to force the generation of the appropriate `serde` attributes.
+The `tink_core::keyset::json_io` module includes `serde` serialization code which matches these conventions, and the [prost-build](https://crates.io/crates/prost-build) invocation that creates the Rust protobuf message definitions includes a collection of extra options to force the generation of the appropriate `serde` attributes.